epfl-ada/ada-2024-project-importnumpyaspd/README.md

 ## 1. Abstract :

-This project aims to analyse and to map the evolution of the network of actors through time and  especially to determine the influence of different factors on the network.
-This interconnected system between actors, directors, films is interesting as it is governed and influenced by a multitude of factors such as ethnicity, movie genre, success, etc. In order to perform our analysis, we will first find and collect more data regarding film directors.
-After that, the network of actors and the network of directors will both be mapped and linked.
-A multitude of clusters could arise from those network and will be analysed.
-Moreover, different statistical analysis will be perform in order to see correlation between factors and to define the most influenced factors in the evolution of the network.
-By doing so, it is possible to conclude patterns across the different evolutions of each actors networks.
+The dataset that will be analyse during this project is the [CMU Movie Summary corpus](http://www.cs.cmu.edu/~ark/personas/).
+This dataset provides lots of informations about +80000 movies.
+With this dataset as a base, this project aims to analyse and to map the evolution of the network of actors through time.
+This interconnected system between actors, directors and films is interesting as it is governed and influenced by a multitude of factors such as ethnicity, movie genre, etc. To perform our analysis, we will first find and collect more [data](https://datasets.imdbws.com) regarding film directors.
+After that, the network of actors and directors will be mapped and linked.
+A multitude of clusters could arise from those networks and will be analysed.
+Moreover, different statistical analysis will be performed in order to see correlation between different factors.
+By doing so, it is possible to conclude patterns across the different evolutions of each actors’networks.

 ## 2. Research Questions :
 Principal axes : (to be refined into questions)